 Even just deciding how to wear your hair to the gym can be a faff.
 Discover our easy workout hairstyles to keep you cool, and combat sweat while you’re exercising.

-4. Products and Styling
+4. Products and styling habits

 The bottom line is, there’s no one-size-fits-all approach to your hair care regimen.
 While shampooing every day is excessive for most people, how often you should wash your hair depends very much on your hair type, lifestyle, and personal preference.
-For more tips on detoxing your locks and adding moisture to your hair check out our other articles, or read our summary guide to getting healthy-looking hair.